 Since its launch in 2015, Sumo's operations have grown to include the retailing of energy and telecommunications services to residential and small business customers in Victoria, New South Wales, Queensland and South Australia.
-As at 30 June 2022, Sumo had approximately 106,000 electricity, gas and telecommunications customer accounts across Victoria, NSW, Qld and SA.
+As at 30 June 2023, Sumo had approximately 142,000 electricity, gas and telecommunications customer accounts across Victoria, NSW, QLD and SA.

 Sumo does not own or operate any electricity generation or gas production or storage assets, nor any telecommunications infrastructure.
-Instead, it focusses on providing excellent service to residential and small business customers, and driving down its cost base so that it can continue to offer competitive prices.
+Instead, it focusses on providing excellent service and competitive prices to residential and small business customers.